Ashiq3/atria-3d-portfolio/docs/project/GITHUB_MANUAL_SETUP.md

 2. Go to https://github.com/new
 3. Enter the following details:
    - Repository name: `atria-3d-portfolio`
-   - Description: ATRIA 3D Portfolio Website
+   - Description: ATRIA 3D Portfolio Website - An immersive 3D portfolio showcasing creative works using WebGPU and Three.js
    - Visibility: Private
+4. **Do NOT initialize the repository with a README, .gitignore, or license** (we already have these locally)
-4. Click "Create repository"
+5. Click "Create repository"

 ### 2. Add Remote Origin to Local Repository